-At our request, the underwriters have reserved for sale, at the initial public offering price, up to 100,000 shares offered by this prospectus for sale to David T. Foy, one of our directors.
-If Mr. Foy purchases reserved shares, it will reduce the number of shares available for sale to the general public.
+At our request, the underwriters have reserved, at the initial public offering price, up to 100,000 shares offered by this prospectus for sale to David T. Foy, one of our directors, up to 10,000 shares offered by this prospectus for sale to Lowndes A. Smith, chairman of our board of directors, and up to 7,000 shares offered by this prospectus for sale to Lois W. Grady, also one of our directors.
+If Mr. Foy, Mr. Smith or Ms. Grady purchases reserved shares, it will reduce the number of shares available for sale to the general public.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.